GLOBAL MARKETS-French election relief sends Europe soaring

 Le Pen wants to print money to finance expanded welfare payments and tax cuts, ditch the euro currency and possibly pull out of the EU, all of which raise huge uncertainties.

-"Good that @EmmanuelMacron succeeded with his policy for a strong EU and social market economy.
-Wishing him all the best for the next two weeks," German Chancellor Angela Merkel's spokesman tweeted.
+"Good that @EmmanuelMacron succeeded with his policy for a strong EU and social market economy," German Chancellor Angela Merkel's spokesman tweeted, wishing him all the best for the next two weeks."

 RISK MACR-ON

-Futures markets pointed to a more than 1 percent rise for Wall Street which is in now in the grip of earnings season.
+Futures markets pointed to a 1 percent rise for Wall Street which is in now in the grip of earnings season.

-Investors are gearing up for the busiest result week in at least a decade, with more than 190 S&P 500 companies, including heavyweights Alphabet and Microsoft due to report.

 Asia also saw a risk rally.
 Japan's Nikkei jumped 1.5 percent as the yen retreated, while MSCI's broadest index of Asia-Pacific shares outside Japan edged up 0.3 percent.